spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas.md

 The following steps outline the overall process to install a Private Cloud Gateway (PCG), which is used to manage a MAAS bare metal cloud.
 The PCG facilitates communication between Palette and MAAS.
 This is necessary because the MAAS control plane is typically not exposed directly to the internet.

-For detailed steps to install the MAAS PCG, refer to [Install and Manage a MAAS Gateway](??).
+For detailed steps to install the MAAS PCG, refer to [Install and Manage MAAS Gateway](/clusters/data-center/maas/install-manage-maas-pcg).

 <br />